Help Centre

 Forms – Legal Aid Alberta

-If it is an error on your financial assessment you are asked asked to provide documents proving the accurate income information prior to submitting a Request to Review form.
+If it is an error on your financial assessment please submit documents proving the accurate income information prior to submitting a Request to Review form.

 What if I don't qualify?